1000001101000/HP_Chromebook_15/README.md

 It appeared hdmi audio was set up on GalliuOS, I have not yet checked if that actually worked or how to get it working on Debian.

 <br><br><br>

-I may bundle all of the above into a Debian installer image since I've done that on other projects and have experience setting up github CI/CD jobs to keep them updated.
-I normally wouldn't bother for a non-embedded device like this, but getting a kernel in place that supports the TPM right away is probably worth the hassle.

-Let me know if you have any questions or something to contribute.
-I don't know if anyone will actually run across this repo or not, I don't plan to promote it unless I discover something interesting (like how to enable the keyboard backlight).

 To enable "legacy" boot to allow custom OS install: